Is Ireland Safe? Crime Rates & Safety Report

-Ireland is an island located in north-western Europe which has been politically divided in 1920 into two parts: Ireland (that takes up the majority of the island) and Northern Ireland, which is part of the United Kingdom.
+Politically, the island of Ireland is divided into two parts: the Republic of Ireland, an independent country, and Northern Ireland, which is part of the United Kingdom.

 Warnings & Dangers in Ireland